International-Data-Spaces-Association/IDSA-Rulebook/CONTRIBUTING.md

 Please note that we have a [code of conduct](CODE_OF_CONDUCT.md) that all contributors should stick to.

-## Changelog

-We document changes in the [CHANGELOG.md](CHANGELOG.md) on root level which is formatted and maintained according to the rules documented on http://keepachangelog.com.

 ## Issues

 You always have to create an issue if you want to propose a correction, improvement, or feature.